henrywu2019/BentoML/docs/source/api/artifacts.rst

 Base Artifact
 =============

-All BentoML artifacts are inherited from the BentoServiceArtifact base class:
+All Kappa artifacts are inherited from the BentoServiceArtifact base class:

 .. autoclass:: bentoml.service.artifacts.BentoServiceArtifact